Meteor-Community-Packages/Meteor-CollectionFS/api.md

 * __type__ *{String}*  (Optional)

- The data content (MIME) type, if known
+ The data content (MIME) type, if known.
+Required if the first argument is a Buffer, ArrayBuffer, Uint8Array, or URL